-The opportunity for an incorporated company is to break free of the barriers to raising capital.
-By vending their IP into a new “CarrotCo”, the technology gets the attention and support it deserves.
-This lets the company continue to put its human and capital resources onto its core business, or to potentially receive value from past R&D investments.
+The opportunity for an incorporated company is to vend their IP into a new CarrotCo where the technology gets the attention and support it deserves.

-For corporations, the rationale is to profit from non-core or under-utilized assets by letting Carrot build a team to commercialize the innovation.
-The opportunity is to get a return on the investment already made into R&D, especially if the intellectual property is stranded or otherwise under-utilized.
+For corporations, the rationale is to profit from non-core R&D assets by letting Carrot form and finance a company to commercialize the innovation.
+The opportunity is to capitalize on stranded or otherwise under-utilized intellectual property.

 When is Carrot Not a Fit?